Academic Integrity Resources for Advisors

 failing to acknowledge the source of ideas and words in written work--why does anyone care who thought of these ideas first? why should anyone care if I use other people's words?

-Please let your students know the following about the AI Quiz:
+If your students ask about the AI Module:

 Encourage students to:

 Read every syllabus

 Don't let the short term crisis ruin the long term outlook